 Traditional research participation for our purposes includes focus groups, individual interviews and diary probes.
 They are used to elicit issues and challenges concerning well-being and self-empowerment in everyday and social contexts from the view of the person with dementia.

 Their aim is to identify situations for design innovation.
-In this context, focus groups are used to facilitate discussion and elicit different views and arguments through dialogue (Krueger and Casey 2000) while individual semi- structured interviews offer further in depth understandings.
-These traditional participant-based research tools have been supported and complemented by two design tools: Visual cards have been developed as prompts, memory aids and discussion points for use during the interviews and are discussed further in section 3.2.1; 'Diary probes' have been developed as a complementary tool to focus more strongly on values and feelings, and to collect visual evidence, and they are discussed further in section 3.2.2.
+In this context, focus groups are used to facilitate discussion and elicit different views and arguments through dialog (Krueger & Casey, 2000) while individual semi-structured interviews offer further in depth understandings.
+These traditional participant-based research tools have been supported and complemented by two design tools: visual cards have been developed as prompts, memory aids and discussion points for use during the interviews and are discussed further in section; "Diary Probes" have been developed as a complementary tool to focus more strongly on values and feelings, and to collect visual evidence, and they are discussed further in section that follows.

-Patient and public involvement (PPI)
+Patient and Public Involvement (PPI)

-PPI in research is defined as research carried out 'with' or 'by' members of the public rather than 'to,' 'about' or 'for' them (INVOLVE, 2017).
-PPI falls within a spectrum of public engagement from consultation to co-production and is rooted in the civil rights movements of service users and carers, best defined as 'nothing about us without us.'
-This approach closely aligns with co-design approaches (Sanders and Stappers 2008, Sanders and Westerlund 2011, Sanders, Brandt and Binder 2010), which advocate the inclusion of users into the design process, not just for consultation but for involvement from the beginning to the end.
-For our research, we merge these two approaches into a 'PPI-based co-design approach', which invites mutual decisions and actions, and aspires to a meaningful and equitable co-creation within the design process of peer researchers and stakeholders, to influence the values, process and content of the research.
+PPI in research is defined as research carried out "with" or "by" members of the public rather than "to," "about" or "for" them (INVOLVE, 2017).
+PPI falls within a spectrum of public engagement from consultation to co-production and is rooted in the civil rights movements of service users and carers, best defined as "nothing about us without us."
+This approach closely aligns with co-design approaches (Sanders & Stappers, 2008; Sanders & Westerlund, 2011; Sanderset al., 2010), which advocate the inclusion of users into the design process, not just for consultation but for involvement from the beginning to the end.
+For our research, we merge these two approaches into a "PPI-based co-design approach," which invites mutual decisions and actions, and aspires to a meaningful and equitable co-creation within the design process of peer researchers and stakeholders, to influence the values, process and content of the research.
 It thus provides the essential basis for designing outcomes that are both relevant and appropriate for the intended user group with regard to functional, emotional and ergonomic needs and wants.
-In other words, it aims to ensure that researchers with domain experience and design or clinical expertise and lay participants in the research work equitably, and that preconceptions on both sides are challenged; not only for example, the needs and desires of older people or people with cognitive impairment or their attitudes and capabilities regarding technologies (von Kutzleben et al., 2012) but also service user and carer 'lived experience' perceptions around the authority or capacity of academic 'learned experience.'
+In other words, it aims to ensure that researchers with domain experience and design or clinical expertise and lay participants in the research work equitably, and that preconceptions on both sides are challenged; not only for example, the needs and desires of older people or people with cognitive impairment or their attitudes and capabilities regarding technologies (von Kutzleben et al., 2012) but also service user and carer "lived experience" perceptions around the authority or capacity of academic "learned experience."
 We use PPI activities throughout the project, in parallel and interspersed with the other methods as further explained below.

-In addition, peer researchers have been recruited into the exchange programme, and the values and processes of involvement activities are being documented as in this paper.
-In working with PPI co-researchers - while it should be recognised that everyone has needs when co-working in meetings and workshops - the practical challenges that can arise for research engagements with people who have healthcare needs or care responsibilities require organisation to accommodate details such as:
+In addition, peer researchers have been recruited into the exchange program, and the values and processes of involvement activities are being documented as in this paper.
+In working with PPI co-researchers - while it should be recognized that everyone has needs when co-working in meetings and workshops - the practical challenges that can arise for research engagements with people who have healthcare needs or care responsibilities require organization to accommodate details such as:

-- suitable times of day - participant travel arrangements where possible - appropriate and timely reminders if necessary - flexibility and sensitivity towards health or care requirements.
+- suitable times of day; - participant travel arrangements where possible; - appropriate and timely reminders if necessary; - flexibility and sensitivity toward health or care requirements.

-Organisation by partners of MinD is facilitated by the inclusion of an experienced involvement coordinator, alongside lead involvement personnel, to plan meetings and events through ongoing consultation with both researchers with domain experience and participants with lived experience.
+Organization by partners of MinD is facilitated by the inclusion of an experienced involvement coordinator, alongside lead involvement personnel, to plan meetings and events through on-going consultation with both researchers with domain experience and participants with lived experience.